Who is eligible to be a Principal Investigator?

 What does it mean to be a Faculty Sponsor?

-A Faculty Sponsor sponsors the PI who is listed on the IRB application and confirms that they will oversee the research and ensure that the PI complies with all IRB requirements.
-For more information on what it means to be a faculty sponsor, please see the Ancillary Review Reference document.
+A Faculty Sponsor sponsors the PI who is listed on the IRB application, confirms oversight of the research, and ensures that the PI complies with all IRB requirements.
+For more information on what it means to be a faculty sponsor, please see the Faculty Sponsor - Ancillary Review Type Reference form found in the Ancillary Review and Other Reference tab in the ESTR library.

 What if my Faculty Sponsor is not PI eligible?